mklyu/CEL-net/README.md

-Default dataset location is at the [dataset/] folder Please download our dataset at: !TODO!
+Default dataset location is at the [dataset/] folder

+Please download our dataset at: https://arielacil-my.sharepoint.com/:f:/g/personal/neiterman_ariel_ac_il/EruoYnkCjzREtC1hbPRN3Y0BQahIPkyMVfy-dp2AqiioGQ?e=3a59ro
+Download the [test] and [train] folders and move them to the [dataset/] folder

 Weights are stored by default at the [local/] folder Outputs are stored by default at the [output/] folder